Professional Learning

 9. Put fun events on the calendar

-Although events like school plays and sports days are lots of fun for students and parents, they can be a whole lot of extra work for staff.
-Naturally, most are happy to do it, because of the joy it brings to their students.
-But why not sweeten the deal by organizing something fun for them afterwards?
+Although events like school plays and sports days are lots of fun for students and parents, they can be a lot of extra work for staff.
+Naturally, most are happy to do it because of the joy it brings to their students.
+But why not sweeten the deal by organizing something fun for the staff afterward?
 For example, put out a celebratory spread in the teacher’s lounge after an event!

 10. Buy them lunch